neurnai/neurnai.github.io/index.md

 <h2 style="text-align: center">Population & Neuron Level Analysis</h2>
 ![Architectural Similarity](Figure_5.drawio.png)
-<p style="text-align: justify">(a) RMSE scores of comparing feature detectors with neural representations across MVC brain regions for all the shortlisted DNN architectures, (b) shows the similar focused across neural sub-types: excitatory and inhibitory neural genotypes.
+<p style="text-align: justify">(a) RMSE scores of comparing feature representations with neural representations across MVC brain regions for all the shortlisted DNN architectures, (b) shows the similar focused across neural sub-types: excitatory and inhibitory neural genotypes.
 The comparison between NeuRN and non-NeuRN architectures are shown in (c) with diagonal line defining the winning models for their neural compatibility.
 In (d), comparison of neural representations and DNN activations is mapped for both NeuRN and non-NeuRN DNN architectures, showing the activation curves of randomly sampled units in (e).</p>

 <h2 style="text-align: center">Summary</h2>
 <p style="text-align: justify">In this study, we explore the fascinating interplay between artificial and biological neural networks.
 Our work reveals a striking similarity between these systems, particularly with excitatory genotypes.
-To further investigate, we developed NeuRN, a neuro-inspired layer for Deep Neural Networks (DNNs), which enhances the resemblance between artificial and biological representations.
+To further investigate, we developed NeuRN, a neuro-inspired layer for Deep Neural Networks (DNNs), which enhances the resemblance between artificial feature and biological neual representations.
 Our detailed analyses at both population and single neuron levels confirmed the increased similarity and biological plausibility brought about by NeuRN.
-This novel layer not only boosts the generalizability and robustness of DNNs but also significantly improves performance on domain adaptation tasks, as evidenced by our experiments with Neural Architecture Search and various DNNs.
+This novel layer not only boosts the generalizability and robustness of DNNs but also significantly improves performance on domain adaptation tasks, as evidenced by our experiments with Neural Architecture Search (NAS) and various DNNs.
 In essence, our findings underscore the potential of biological mechanisms to significantly refine and advance artificial neural networks.</p>